China–ASEAN Investment Cooperation Fund: Investments

 The fund targets investment opportunities in infrastructure, energy and natural resources in the ASEAN countries.

 Philippines

 Its maiden investment was in the Philippines when it helped Negros Navigation buy out Aboitiz Transport Services owners of SuperFerry.
 Through an equity infusion, it took control of the former Negros Navigation and purchased the Aboitiz Transport System for US$105 million.
 The Aboitiz Transport System had been formed by first the break up of WG&A SuperFerry into SuperFerry and Carlos A. Gothong Lines and then the merging of SuperFerry with Cebu Ferries and SuperCat fast ferries into the Aboitiz Transport System.
 Negros Navigation was subsequently rebranded the 2GO Group and is the Philippines largest ferry and domestic freight company.

+China-ASEAN Maritime Cooperation Fund

+The China-ASEAN Maritime Cooperation Fund was established in November 2011.
+The fund is underwritten by China and is valued at RMB 3 billion.